Are you planning how to see Ghent in one day? We only had one day and one night to spend in Ghent after spending a weekend in Bruges.

 After enjoying a Legends Walking Tour in Bruges and a visit to one of Bruges breweries we knew that our visit to Ghent would also feature beer.
 We were not wrong!
 There seems to be a strong beer theme when visiting places throughout Belgium.

-Ghent is perfect to visit by foot, it has the largest low traffic pedestrian zone in Europe.
-Our recommendation is to choose accommodation in the city centre if you plan to spend longer than one day, and just wander around and get lost.
+Ghent is perfect to visit by foot, it has the largest low-traffic pedestrian zone in Europe.

 Check out the Ghent City Card here